Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: The SO(6)/SO(5) Composite Higgs Model

 The physical (expectation) values of the spurion fields are given by

-These "vevs" break the global symmetry and thus the mixings create a potential for the Goldstone Higgs.
+These "vevs" break the global symmetry and consequently the mixings create a potential for the Goldstone Higgs.
 The form of the potential can thus be obtained via a spurion analysis \cite{carmona}.
-We build the invariants out of the spurion fields and the Goldstone field $ \mathcal{U} $ (\ref{eqn:U}).
-Setting the spurions to their vevs gives a non-trivial structure of the potential.
-We note that the breaking of $ G $ comes with the mixing parameters $ \lambda $ in (\ref{eqn:int}).
+We construct the invariants with the spurion fields and the Goldstone field $ \mathcal{U} $ (\ref{eqn:U}).
+Setting the spurions to their vevs yields a non-trivial structure of the potential.
+Note that the strength of the breaking of $ G $ is determined by the mixing parameters $ \lambda $ in (\ref{eqn:int}).
 The mixings to the strong sector are responsible for the generation of masses for the fermions and from considerations on partial compositeness, we can deduce that the breaking is weak, except maybe for the top quark, and use these parameters as expansion parameters \cite{KaplanFermion,Wulzer}.